ndlib/nddiss/README.md

 nddiss
 ======

-This is a LaTeX package providing a document class for formatting doctoral dissertations submitted to the University of Notre Dame's Graduate School.
+`nddiss` is a LaTeX package providing a document class for formatting doctoral dissertations submitted to the University of Notre Dame's Graduate School.

 The original version, created by Sameer Vijay, follows the Spring 2004 formatting guidelines.
 Later, Megan Patnott updated it to follow the Spring 2013 guidelines.

-Please send any improvements/suggestions to Shari Hill Sweet, shill2@nd.edu
+Please send any improvements, suggestions or bug reports to

+ * Shari Hill Sweet, shill2@nd.edu
+ * Don Brower, dbrower@nd.edu

 # Installation